Walther Kossel: Career

-In 1932, Kossel took the appointment as ordinarius professor of theoretical physics at the Technische Hochschule Danzig.
-During his tenure there in 1934, he discovered x-ray lattice interference of spherical waves in crystals during the bombardment of single-crystal copper with a high-energy electron beam.
+In 1932, Kossel took the appointment as Ordinarius Professor of Theoretical Physics at Technische Hochschule Danzig.
+During his tenure there in 1934, he discovered X-ray lattice interference of spherical waves in crystals during the bombardment of single-crystal copper with a high-energy electron beam.

-In 1933 he signed the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.
+In 1933, he signed the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.

 In 1944, he was awarded the Max-Planck medal by the Deutsche Physikalische Gesellschaft.

-In 1945, Kossel became professor of theoretical physics and director of the Physics Institute at the University of Tübingen, where he was granted emeritus status in 1953.
+In 1945, Kossel became Professor of Theoretical Physics and Director of the Physics Institute at the University of Tübingen, a position he held until his retirement in 1953.

-Kossel died in Tübingen, and is buried, as is his father, Albrecht, in the Bergfriedhof, Heidelberg.
+Kossel died on 22 May 1956 in Tübingen at the age of 68.
+He is buried, as is his father Albrecht, at the Bergfriedhof in Heidelberg.